c-gohlke/OnClickCoin/docs/docs.md

 ## Markdown

-to skip to the next line, add 2 spaces at the end of the previous line to add a blank line, type &nbsp;
+to skip to the next line, add 2 spaces at the end of the previous line to add a blank line, type &nbsp; followed by a blank